Nevenall/sufficient-reason/src/blades-design.md

 #### Arcane

-A somewhat helpful Weird Arcane is a mystick trait which makes you forgettable.
+A somewhat helpful weird, Arcane is a mystick trait which makes you forgettable.
 You will fade from memories and even recordings and paper records over time.
 You may come to wonder if you real exist.
 It can be hard to get attention when you need it.
 You don't necessarily control this trait and you fear that one day you will fade away entirely.

 <!-- some other advancements some of these are cabal traits